-The Academy Governing Council will ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training, the substance of which should at a minimum cover the content of KCSIE 23 (Part three).
-Our Trust expectation is that there must be at least one interview panel member who has completed safer recruitment training within the last 5 years.
+Our Trustees and leadership team will ensure that those involved with the recruitment and employment of staff to work with children have received appropriate Safer Recruitment training, the substance of which should at a minimum cover the content of KCSIE 24 (Part three).
+Our Trust expectation is that there must be at least one interview panel member who has completed Safer Recruitment training within the last 5 years.
 Head Teachers should be aware of this requirement and should be able to provide proof of relevant staff members' training if requested.

-Co-op Academy Stoke on Trent are committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools and will ask all staff and regular volunteers that fall within the scope of this guidance to complete our Trust Disqualification form.
+Co-op Academy Stoke on Trent is committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools and will ask all staff and regular volunteers that fall within the scope of this guidance to complete our Trust Disqualification form.

-We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, or refused or cancelled registration of childcare of children's homes or been disqualified from private fostering.
+We expect all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, or refused or cancelled registration of children's homes or been disqualified from private fostering.

-All members of staff will be reminded of our Trust's colleague code of conduct and understand that their behaviour and practice must be in line with it.
+All members of staff will be reminded of our Trust's Colleague Code of Conduct and understand that their behaviour and practice must be in line with it.